Pixi.

 • Airflow

-No smartwatch is able to definitively diagnose sleep apnoea.
+No smart watch or single wearable device is able to definitively diagnose sleep apnoea and it is unlikely they ever will, simply because they lack the ability to directly measure brain and respiratory activity.
 The only way to truly diagnose sleep apnoea is with a level 1 or 2 sleep study, either in a hospital setting or with a home sleep study, such as provided by Home Sleep.

 What Do Smart Watches Monitor?

-Some watches now also monitor blood oxygen saturation.
+Smart watches that track sleep data measure some combination of movement, heart rate and blood oxygen saturation.
 This can be a very useful detection tool for severe sleep apnoea, but still not enough to diagnose the issue.
-If your watch shows oxygen desaturations overnight, this means you are very likely to have severe sleep apnoea and would be well advised to get a proper sleep study conducted as soon as possible.
+If your watch shows significant blood oxygen desaturations overnight, this means you are very likely to have severe sleep apnoea and would be well advised to get a proper sleep study conducted as soon as possible.
 If your watch shows no oxygen desaturations, however, this does not mean you are necessarily in the clear.
 Many people with sleep apnoea are woken up frequently by their obstructed breathing, leading to excess stress on their bodies and tiredness during the day but don’t have the associated oxygen losses.
-The watches that monitor oxygen saturations also tend to have a low ‘sampling rate’.
-They can take a measurement every minute or every 5 minutes, which can lead to an underestimation of oxygen desaturation.
-They are also prone to giving incorrect low blood oxygen levels due to movement artifact.
-By contrast, the oxygen levels in a sleep study are sampled every second and the movement artifact is marked out based on manual inspection of the pulse signal.

 When Should I Get a Sleep Study Done Based on Data from My Watch?

-If your watch suggests that you are waking up more frequently than you realise, your heart rate is variable, you spend a long time in light sleep or awake when you feel like you’ve slept, or that your oxygen levels are dropping overnight, it’s a sign that you likely have sleep apnoea and would benefit from getting a proper sleep study conducted to confirm a diagnosis and point you towards the best treatment option for you.
-Here at Home Sleep, we have seen many patients reach out to us for a sleep study because of data from their smart watch suggesting likely sleep apnoea and we have been able to diagnose sleep apnoea and quickly get them onto the best treatment to make them feel their best again.
+If you have a newer Apple or Samsung watch with the approved sleep apnoea detection software, the app will notify you if sleep apnoea is likely and should be tested further.
+If you have a slightly less advanced watch, it may still be able to suggest that you are waking up more frequently than you realise, your heart rate is variable, you spend a long time in light sleep or awake when you feel like you’ve slept, or that your oxygen levels are dropping overnight.
+Any or all of these are signs that you likely have sleep apnoea to some degree and would benefit from getting a proper sleep study conducted to confirm a diagnosis and point you towards the best treatment option for you.
+Here at Home Sleep, we have seen many patients reach out to us for a sleep study because of data from their smartwatch suggesting likely sleep apnoea and we have been able to diagnose sleep apnoea and quickly get them onto the best treatment to make them feel their best again.

 What About Smart Phones?